jbruned/EasIPS/README.md

 ## General information

-This software allows to dynamically block IPs who exceed a configurable number of failed login attempts in a customizable amount of time during an also user-defined time period.
+This software allows to dynamically block IPs that exceed a configurable number of failed login attempts in a customizable amount of time during an also user-defined time period.

-These settings can be adjusted from the web-based graphical user interface, where blocked IPs and more information can also be listed.
+These and many other settings can be adjusted from the web-based graphical user interface, where blocked IPs and more information can also be listed.

 ### Supported services